 Over 150 people joined us on March 23 to hear all about the current state of Forest Park.

 Our second annual Under the Clock Tower event brought together more than a dozen of our Park partners for a lively open house showcasing the wide variety of what Forest Park offers the greater St. Louis community.
 We owe many thanks to all of the Park partners that joined us for the evening, including: the Boathouse, City Cycling Tours, Dwight Davis Tennis Center, Explore St. Louis, Flora Conservancy, Forest Park Arboriculture Crew, Great Rivers Greenway, The Loop Trolley, Missouri History Museum, The Muny, Saint Louis Science Center, Saint Louis Zoo and Shakespeare Festival St. Louis.
-While people were checking out the various tables, they were also enjoying complimentary beer courtesy of our friends at Urban Chestnut.
+While people were checking out the various tables, they were also enjoying complimentary beer courtesy of Urban Chestnut.

 KMOV's Courtney Bryant was the evening's emcee, introducing our speakers, handing our prizes that were donated by several of our Park partners and leading a Q&A to close out the evening.
 Forest Park Forever President and Executive Director Lesley S. Hoffarth, P.E. and Director of Parks, Recreation & Forestry Greg Hayes tag-teamed a dynamic presentation, taking turns talking about issues currently affecting the Park.
 We were excited to share updates on major restoration projects like the rebuilding of Government and Wells Drives, new maintenance work on the Apotheosis statue overlooking Art Hill, efforts surrounding sustainability initiatives, info on the rich history of golf and tennis in the Park and so much more.